MrEcstsy/DynamicCombat/README.md

 # DynamicCombat

-This plugin was inspired by a specific java plugin (i cant remember the name) it aims to add a ton of new gear and cool weapons to use. i believed this had a dedicated RP to go along with it. if i find it i will post it
+This plugin was inspired by a specific java mod (i cant remember the name) it aims to add a ton of new gear and cool weapons to use. i believed this had a dedicated RP to go along with it. if i find it i will post it